-The Contra Costa County Employment and Human Services Department (EHSD) on behalf of The Family and Children's Trust (FACT) Committee is seeking proposals resulting from this Request for Proposal (RFP), from qualified nonprofit agencies to deliver services and programs to prevent child abuse and neglect or to serve abused and neglected children, or children at risk of abuse or neglect and to provide supportive services to their families.
-Through the support of prevention and intervention programs in the community, the County seeks to protect children, stabilize families, break the generational cycle of violence, and promote and maintain healthy and productive family and community environments.
+The Contra Costa County Employment and Human Services Department (EHSD) on behalf of The Family and Children's Trust (FACT) Committee is seeking proposals resulting from this Request for Proposal (RFP), from qualified non-profit organizations to deliver services and programs in Contra Costa County to prevent child abuse and neglect or to serve abused and neglected children, or children at risk of abuse or neglect and to provide supportive services to their families.
+Through the support of prevention and intervention programs in the community, the County seeks to protect children, stabilize families, break the generational cycle of violence and promote and maintain healthy and productive family and community environments.